andrew-datasift/Alarm_Manager/README.md

 * 'event_class' - String that will be used to populate the event class field of the zenoss alarm (default: "/Status").
 * 'summary' - String that prefixes the current value and threshold in the summary field of the alarm (default: the alarm name)
 * 'description' - A plain text description value for reference only.
 Can be used to include helpful information for dealing with alarm, or any other useful info.
+* 'wiki_link' - A link to a useful page (eg wiki article or jira ticket) to help with resolving the alert.
 * 'trigger_increments' - the number of times the metric must breach the threshold to activate the alarm (requrired).
 * 'clear_increments' - the number of times the metric must be below the clear threshold for an alarm to be cleared (requrired).
 * 'threshold_type' - "max" or "min".
 If max then alarm is triggered if the value is above the threshold, if min then triggered when below. (default: min)